Serious messages with a glimpse of hope

 To capture the essence of AFK`s spirit in just a few short examples is difficult, but for me, “Laugh” stands out.
 It’s an apt comment on the terrorist attack against the French satirical magazine Charlie Hebdo.

 It depicts a Muslim and a Jew sitting close together, laughing and enjoying themselves with a copy of the magazine.
-AFK personally went to Paris and handed a canvas of the piece to journalist Zineb El Rhazoui, who survived the terrorist attack.
-AFK is nothing if not emphatic.
+Zineb El Rhazoui, received a version of this canvas from AFK when they met in Paris for a Bergen/ Vitry streetart festival.

 Optimistic, after all.